-The 2017 Epcot Food & Wine Festival runs August 31 through November 13, 2017 at Epcot in Walt Disney World.
-We have menus for the booths, along with food photos of everything served at the dozens of Global Marketplace booths.
-This makes for a lot of grazing options and ways to use Disney Dining Plan snack credits (Free Dining beneficiaries, take note!), all of which we’ll cover in this post.
-(Last updated July 12, 2017.)
+The 2018 Epcot Food & Wine Festival runs Aug 30 – Nov 12, 2018 at Walt Disney World.
+We have menus for the booths, along with hundreds of food photos and reviews for each Global Marketplace booth.
+This is a useful resource for choosing what to order and how to use Disney Dining Plan snack credits (Free Dining beneficiaries, take note!) during Epcot’s Food & Wine Festival.

 Last year, we were at the Epcot Food & Wine Festival on opening day and the days that followed, and made it our mission to sample almost all of the 70+ food items served at the marketplace booths (with only a few exceptions).
 It was an arduous task sacrificing waistline and wallet, but we accomplished this goal in only a couple of days, and have now updated all menus with food photos and reviews of the items we sampled.

 Before we get to that, we thought we’d report back on the “scene” at last year’s festival.
 Let’s start our discussion with wallet.
 One of our principle complaints about Food & Wine Festival over the years is that you can spend a ton of money and not really leave feeling full.
 We were writing that 5 years ago, and prices have increased across the board by 50% in that time.

 Suffice to say, it’s an absolute requirement that you either go to the Epcot Food & Wine Festival with a surplus of Disney Dining Plan snack credits, or the understanding that you are going to spend at least double (maybe triple) what you’d spend on a counter service meal for a similarly filling experience.